 Dx Autism Spectrum Disorder, Jonathon says really?
+(NEW UPDATE)

 After a good start as a baby, little Jonathon’s development is seriously derailed.
 Can he find the help he needs to get back on track?
 Mother tells his story.

-Jonathon today – bright, capable and determined
+Jonathon today – even brighter, even more capable and determined